Kolomeytsev Islands

-The Kolomeytsev Islands (острова́ Коломе́йцева, ostrova Kolomeytseva) is a group of two small islands, part of the Nordenskjold Archipelago in the Kara Sea coastal region, off the coast of Siberia.
-These two islands are located at the northwestern end of the archipelago.
+The Kolomeytsev Islands (острова́ Коломе́йцева, ostrova Kolomeytseva) are two small Russian islands, at the northwestern end of the Nordenskjold Archipelago in the Kara Sea coastal region, off the coast of Siberia.

 Geography and history

 The Kolomeytsev Islands lie about 40 km east of Russky Island, the largest island of the Nordenskjold Archipelago, and less than 100 km west of the Taymyr Peninsula.

 The climate in the northernmost end of the archipelago is severe and the sea surrounding the little Kolomeytsev Islands is covered with fast ice in the winter and often obstructed by pack ice even in the summer.

 These islands belong to the Krasnoyarsk Krai administrative division of Russia and is part of the Great Arctic State Nature Reserve, the largest nature reserve of Russia.